+A hardened structure on the Bald Head Island side of the channel could reduce shoaling into the navigation channel, and consequently, reduce vessel impacts attributable to shoaling.
 A hardened structure could take the form of a feature perpendicular to the shoreline (i.e., a groin or jetty) or parallel to the shoreline (i.e. a breakwater feature).
 Groins are generally only a few hundred feet long.
-A jetty for the Wilmington Harbor Improvements Project would need to be several thousand feet long.
+A jetty for the Wilmington Harbor Improvements Project that would significantly reduce shoaling would need to be several thousand feet long.
 A preliminary jetty alignment for the project is shown in Figure 5.1.
-The alignment shown in Figure 5.1 is only meant to be illustrative of the potential size and location of the structure that might be needed in order to have any substantial effect on the movement of sand into the channel.
-The jetty alignment is offset from the eastern edge of the Reach 2 channel by 1,000 ft to allow for a safety margin for vessels navigating past the structure.
-This margin is reduced to 800 ft along Reach 1, where the jetty is anchored within the sand spit along the southwestern corner of Bald Head Island.
-This alignment results in an overall jetty length of approximately 8,200 ft.
+The alignment shown in Figure 5.1 is only meant to be illustrative of the potential size and location of the structure that might be needed in order to have a substantial effect on the movement of sand into the channel.